pytest-dev/pytest-timeout/README.rst

 Extending pytest-timeout with plugings
 ======================================

 ``pytest-timeout`` provides two hooks that can be used for extending the tool.
-There hooks are used for for setting the timeout timer and cancelling it it the timeout is not reached.
+These hooks are used for for setting the timeout timer and cancelling it it the timeout is not reached.